arpitbbhayani/articles/blogs/isolation-forest.md

   return forest
 ```

-## Scoring
+## Scoring the anomalies

-Every anomaly detection algorithm has to score its potential anomalies and the generated score should be bounded and comparable.
-In Isolation Forest algorithm we know that anomalies stay closer to the root node, and this becomes our guiding and defining insight that will help us build a scoring function.
-Thus the anomaly score will be derived from the distance of the instance from the root node, call it Path Length.
+Every anomaly detection algorithm has to score its data points/instances and quantify the confidence the algorithm has on its potential anomalies; and it should be bounded and comparable.
+In Isolation Forest we know that anomalies always stay closer to the root, and this becomes our guiding and defining insight that will help us build a scoring function.
+Hence the anomaly score will a function of path length which is defined as

 > Path Length `h(x)` of a point `x` is the number of edges `x` traverses from the root node.